The 7 Best Skin Supplements For A Healthy Glow — A Dermatologist Explains

 1. Vitamin E supplement (400 IU daily)

 This fat-soluble vitamin is an antioxidant that stops the production of free radicals when fat undergoes oxidation.
-In addition to its activities as an antioxidant, vitamin E is involved in immune function, cell signaling, regulation of gene expression, and possibly other metabolic processes.
+In addition to its activities as an antioxidant, vitamin E is involved in immune function1, cell signaling, regulation of gene expression2, and possibly other metabolic processes3.
 The term vitamin E actually is the collective name for a group of fat-soluble compounds with distinctive antioxidant properties.
 Vitamin E is very difficult to consume through diet because it’s not found in many foods (sunflower seeds and some nuts contain this vitamin).
 Moreover, UV damage rapidly depletes vitamin E.